AI Use Cases/Professional Services

 What is the timeframe to deploy AI executive intelligence briefings?

-Deployment typically takes 10-14 weeks: weeks 1-2 cover system architecture and API integration with your core platforms; weeks 3-6 involve data normalization and model training on your historical project, resource, and client data; weeks 7-10 include pilot testing with your executive team and refinement of briefing formats; weeks 11-14 cover full rollout and operations handoff.
-Most Professional Services clients see measurable results within 60 days of go-live, with utilization improvements and margin-risk detection becoming evident in the first month of active briefing use.
+Plan for a working system inside the first 100 days: weeks 1-3 are the audit - system architecture review and API integration planning across Maconomy, Deltek, Workday, Salesforce, and Microsoft Project; weeks 4-10 are the build - data normalization, model training on your historical project, resource, and client data, pilot testing with your executive team, and refinement of briefing formats; weeks 11-14 are deployment - full rollout and operations handoff.
+A rollout like this is scoped to show measurable results within 60 days of go-live, with margin-risk detection running and utilization tracked against your documented baseline in the first month of active briefing use.

-What data sources does the AI leverage for executive intelligence briefings in Professional Services?
+What data sources does the AI use for executive intelligence briefings in professional services?

 How does the AI transform reactive reporting into predictive executive guidance?